Consider the below factors while planning your long-term holiday with a 9 to 5 job.

 Bikes and cars – https://goo.gl/maps/88iBHvG8zezQRKiU7

 For South Goa, we got bikes in Palolem for Rps 200 /- at Seema taxi/cab near Avacado restaurant.
-There are ample number of options available in this area.
+There are an ample number of options available in this area.

 Buying Vegetables and Fruits

 In Ashwem, you can get fresh vegetables and fruits at a reasonable price in Mandrem market which is 2 km away.
-There is a nearby Government approved Vegetable shop, I don’t recommend buying from this shop as the price was way higher for not-so-fresh fruits and veggies.
+There is a nearby Government-approved Vegetable shop, I don’t recommend buying from this shop as the price was way higher for not-so-fresh fruits and veggies.

 Nearby Café & Restaurants